 … referred to as the “spuds”.

-The AAR Purchase Contract requires that the seller deliver this document to the buyer within three days of “Acceptance” to give written disclosure in a “standard” way to the buyer regarding everything the seller knows about all aspects of the property.
+The AAR Purchase Contract requires that the seller deliver this document to the buyer within three days of Contract “Acceptance” to give written disclosure in a “standard” way to the buyer regarding everything the seller knows about the property.

 “Acceptance” is the date of the last signature on the last-signed document in the Purchase Agreement documents.
 The day/date of Acceptance is day-zero for days count,